Solar in New Orleans, LA: 2026 Cost, Savings & Payback

 What is the solar payback period in New Orleans?

-The average solar payback period in New Orleans is approximately 13 years.
-After payback, your solar panels generate essentially free electricity for the remaining 15-20 years of their warranty.
-Over 25 years, total savings can reach $10,469.
+The average solar payback period in New Orleans is approximately 18.5 years for a 6kW cash-price estimate before local or state incentives.
+After payback, your solar panels generate essentially free electricity for the remaining warranty life.
+Over 25 years, bill savings can reach about $29,683 before subtracting installation cost.

 Does New Orleans have net metering?

-Is solar worth it in New Orleans, LA?
+Is solar worth it in New Orleans, LA in 2026?